How Long Does It Take to Become an Electrician?

 Strong Hiring Forecast

-The U.S. Bureau of Labor Statistics (BLS) projects that employment of electricians will grow by 6% between 2022 and 2032, with an expected average of about 73,500 job openings each year over that period.
-The BLS cites the increasing proliferation of renewable energy sources, such as solar and wind, as one of the factors driving employment growth for electricians.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of electricians will grow by 9% between 2024 and 2034, with an expected average of about 81,000 job openings each year over that period.
+The construction of renewable energy plants, factories, neighborhoods, and buildings of all kinds is one of the main drivers behind this fast growth.

-Electricians also enjoy a diverse array of job opportunities.
-Their skills are needed by a wide range of employers, in both the public and private sectors.
+Electricians also enjoy a diverse array of job opportunities in the public and private sectors.
+With your skill set, you could very well find employment just about anywhere.

 Opportunity for Advancement

-Receiving training, completing an apprenticeship, and earning a license qualify individuals for entry-level work as a residential, commercial, or industrial electrician.
-Those seeking further advancement can pursue the role of master electrician.
+Receiving training, completing an apprenticeship, and earning a license qualify you for entry-level work as a residential, commercial, or industrial electrician — but your prospects do not end there.
+After gaining some experience, you can pursue the role of master electrician.
 Master electricians generally have supervisory responsibilities, overseeing journeymen electricians and apprentices, and can take on more complex projects.

-Becoming a master electrician typically requires several years of experience as a journeyman electrician as well as an additional license.
-While the time investment to become a master electrician is considerable, advancing to this level often comes with greater autonomy and earning potential.
+How long it takes to become an electrician at this level can vary.
+Master electricians typically need several years of experience as journeymen electricians, as well as an additional license.
+While the time investment to become a master electrician is considerable, advancing to this level can be your ticket to taking on more advanced jobs and increasing your earning potential.

 Self-Employment Prospects

 Another perk of becoming an electrician is the opportunity for self-employment, either as an independent contractor or as the owner of a small business.
-Self-employment can provide electricians with greater career freedom, enabling them to set their own hours, project schedules, and rates.
-Self-employed electricians also may be able to take advantage of tax write-offs for their business expenses.
+As a self-employed electrician, you can enjoy greater career freedom and set your own hours, project schedules, and rates.
+Self-employed electricians may also be able to take advantage of tax write-offs for their business expenses.

 Join the Future of Energy Generation as an Electrician

-Fortis also offers an Electrical Systems Technician program at its New Jersey campuses in Lawrenceville and Wayne.
-This in-demand program focuses on working with low-voltage electronic systems such as alarm and telecommunication systems.
+Fortis also offers an Electrical Systems Technician program at its Lawrenceville and Wayne campuses in New Jersey.
+This in-demand program is a great option if you want to work with low-voltage systems like the kinds used in telecommunications, security systems, and more.

 Recommended Readings